anuragtb/pdfcpu/encrypt/encryptPDF.md

 <br>

 Encrypt `test.pdf` and write the encrypted output file to `test_enc.pdf`.
 Use AES with a 40-bit key and [default permissions]().
-Set the owner password to `opw` which will be needed to change the permissions of `test_enc.pdf`.
+Set the owner password to `opw` which will be needed to change the permissions of `test_enc.pdf`:

 ```sh
 pdfcpu encrypt -opw opw -mode aes -key 40 test.pdf test_enc.pdf